 Vintage or second-hand furniture

-Between classifieds websites like OLX, flea markets, and antiques shops, there’s no shortage of vintage or second-hand furniture in Portugal.
+Between classifieds websites like OLX.PT, flea markets, and antique shops, there’s no shortage of vintage or second-hand furniture in Portugal.

 There are also “vintage furniture shops” throughout Portugal, but particularly in cities like Lisbon and Porto, which curate and sell interesting second-hand pieces of furniture.